mikeyaunish/table-template/README.md

+# Customized Version of table-template
+This repository is a fork of table-template work done by Toomasv.
+The original project can be found at (https://github.com/toomasv/table-template).

+The initial modifications allow the template to work with Red Verion 0.6.6

+**Changes include:**-
+- Update map and construction syntax in program and in the documentation below
+- Move all template fields from the actors block into the template block
+- Move field actors/data to newly created 'table-data field
+- Create usable-grid field to support more precise scrolling at the end of the sheet.
+- Cleanup of various old comments.

+This version of table-template should work almost exactly as the original did.(Take into account that 'table-data is in ) All of the original documentation is below, with some minor changes to reflect this version.

 # table-template
 Template for table style

 To enable table style:
 ```
-tbl: #include %table-template.red
+#include %table-template.red
-style 'table tbl
 ```
-After that table style can be used in layout, as e.g.
+After that the table style can be used in layout, as e.g.
 ```
 view [table]
 ```